PieTw3lve/Tuxbrain-Bot/README.md

 ### Installation

+> [!IMPORTANT]
-1. Ensure that you have Python 3.11.0 or later installed.
+> Tuxbrain Bot requires Python 3.11.0 or later to run.

-2. Use the requirements.txt file included to install the dependencies with one command (see below).
+1. Use the requirements.txt file included to install the dependencies with one command (see below).
-3. If the above method doesn't work, install each dependency individually.
+2. If the above method doesn't work, install each dependency individually.
-4. Set up and operate a [Lavalink](https://github.com/lavalink-devs/Lavalink) server to enable music playback.
+3. Set up and operate a [Lavalink](https://github.com/lavalink-devs/Lavalink) server to enable music playback.

 ```
 pip install -r requirements.txt